conference-websites/MobiHoc-2018/submission.md

 No changes to margins, spacing, or font sizes are allowed from those specified by the style files.
 Papers violating the formatting guidelines will be returned without review.

-All submissions will be reviewed using a **double-blind** review process.
+All submissions will be reviewed using a **single-blind** review process.
-The identity of authors and referees will not be revealed to each other.
+The identity of referees will not be revealed to authors, but author can keep their names on the submitted papers, on figures, bibliography, etc.

-To ensure a blind review, the authors' names and affiliations should not appear in the paper or the pdf file; bibliographic references should be made in a way that preserves author anonymity; acknowledgments and support information should not be included.
-In case there is a need to refer to a technical report that includes, for example, proofs, an anonymous link should be provided.
+#### Dual Submission Policy

 *Accepted papers will appear in the conference proceedings published by the ACM.
 Warning: It is ACM policy not to allow double submissions, where the same paper is submitted to more than one conference/journal concurrently.
 Any double submissions detected will be immediately rejected from all conferences/journals involved.*
 {: class="bs-callout bs-callout-danger" }